backend-development/backend-development-textbook/source/ruby_commandline.md

 ```

 The data structure behind a ruby Hash is more complex
-than an array: The key is sent though a function  (called hashfunction)
+than an array: The key is sent though a function  (called hash function)
 that returns a number.
 This number is used as the index
 for an array.
-If the hashfunction for two keys is the
+If the hash function for two keys is the
 same a linked list is built.